+AgentInstance

-AgentInstance-Dir Use this option to specify which agent instance directory, therefore which agent instance such as agent_002, for which the given password file will be encrypted.
+Use this option to specify which agent instance directory, therefore which agent instance such as Agent_002, for which the given password file will be encrypted.
 Encryption functionality requires that an encryption key for a J2EE agent instance be present in the AMAgent.properties configuration file of that specific J2EE agent instance.

+fullpassfile

-fullpassfile Use this option to specify the full path to the password file that will be encrypted.
+Use this option to specify the full path to the password file that will be encrypted.

 The password file should be created as a J2EE agent pre-installation task.
-For more information, see "Preparing to Install Agent for Sun Java
+For more information, see "Preparing to Install the WebLogic Server/Portal 10 Agent" on page 57